 There are a number of treatments for OAB.
 Treatment will depend on what your health care provider determines to be the cause.
 Treatments can be as simple as lifestyle changes or may involve medications or surgical procedures.

 - Behavioral therapies: bladder training, bladder control strategies, pelvic floor training

 - Pharmacological management

-- Botox- This is an In-office treatment, that uses Botox to calm that nerves that trigger the overactive bladder muscles, that cause incontinence.
+- Botox: This is an in-office treatment that uses Botox to calm the nerves that trigger the overactive bladder muscles, which cause incontinence.

 - Percutaneous Tibial Nerve Stimulation: A needle electrode is used to send an electrical pulse to the Tibial nerve, in an attempt to stimulate the nerve, to decrease the frequency of urination.

 - Sacral Nerve Stimulation: This is a non-invasive procedure that involves sending electric pulses through externally attached electrode pads, to the sacral nerve.